puma13992/digial-patient/README.md

 - __Register__
   - The page is intended for new users to register.
   - The users have to enter an e-mail address, a username and the password twice.
+  - They can found some information about the password criteria.

   ![Register](static/media/readme/register.png)